 Thank you so much for being Santa to one of our many Super Snooties.

+Super Snooty forever fosters are dogs in our program who have extensive medical or special needs, are hospice, or are extreme seniors (15 and over).
+We prefer to consider their “special needs”, superpowers instead, as they inspire us and save us on a daily basis.
+They live inside an SGDR foster home for the entirety of their lives and we cover all of their medical and supply needs for that lifetime.
 These dogs on average, AFTER initial surgeries and treatments (which can range anywhere from $1500 to $8000), cost us approximately $1000 each to care for yearly, while providing the best vet care, excellent nutrition, medications/preventatives, and supplements.
-We generally have around 50 Super Snooties in our program at any given time.
+We generally have around 25-30 Super Snooties in our program at any given time.
 This is the part of our rescue that we are the most proud of and obviously, the part that requires the most money to fund.

 There are so many amazing Super Snooties, we know you will find one whose story connects with you!